Michael Carter MSc MBACP Reg. FDAP

 I consistently attend CPD (Continued Professional Development) courses and workshops in approaches I believe are useful to addressing the needs of my clients.

-I have worked with individuals and groups on a range of problems: social and general anxiety disorder, sexual identity, relationship problems and break-up, work stress, shame based self imaging, low self worth, lack of confidence, reactive depression, existential sense of meaninglessness, isolation and general relational difficulties.
-Sometimes life becomes a little overwhelming and therapy offers a confidential, safe place to be heard and develop new approaches to old problems.
+I have worked with individuals and groups on a range of problems: social and general anxiety disorder, sexual identity and compulsive sexual behaviour, relationship problems and break-up, work stress, shame based self imaging, low self worth, lack of confidence, reactive depression, existential sense of meaninglessness, isolation and general relational difficulties.

-I have facilitated private group therapy and also worked privately with individuals struggling with drugs, alcohol, gambling, eating and other addictive or compulsive disorders, and with compulsive sexual and relationship problems, as well as a range of non-addictive disorders and difficulties.
+I have facilitated private group therapy and also worked privately with individuals struggling with a variety of disorders and difficulties: depression, anxiety, lack of confidence, relationship problems etc. Also drugs, alcohol, gambling, eating and other addictive or compulsive disorders, including sexual compulsions.

 Areas of counselling I deal with